 A recent survey conducted by Tutor Doctor showed that underachieving students did not achieve their academic goals because of a lack of motivation and not getting enough help at home.
 With bigger classes and working parents, it’s becoming increasingly difficult for struggling students to find the time and assistance they need to succeed.

 Respondents of the “Why Students Fail” survey, estimated that only a shockingly low 2.6% of students reach their full academic potential.
 There are a number of reasons for this poor academic performance; nearly all of the respondents agreed that students freeze during test taking (96.8%) and cited an ability to handle pressure/stress (56.8%), being unprepared (54.1%) and lack of confidence (45.9%) as the most common stumbling blocks to academic success.

 Deep financial cuts to education budgets have meant that many schools have had to cut tutoring programs.
 Working parents have no alternative but to seek help for their students elsewhere.
-Tutoring programs like those offered by companies like Tutor Doctor not only help build basic educational foundations, but also help to improve test taking skills and build confidence and self-esteem.
-In-home programs that offer one-on-one tutoring get the best results and produce marked improvements in very little time.
+Tutoring programs like those offered by companies like Tutor Doctor not only help build basic educational foundations, but also help to improve test taking skills and build confidence and self-esteem. in-home and online programs that offer one-to-one tutoring get the best results and produce marked improvements in very little time.

 Peer Pressure and Academic Anxiety

 61.5% of the educators surveyed cite peer pressure as causing anxiety and stress which stirs up an unhealthy competition and ultimately causes poor academic performance.
 Pressure to get into a good college begins to impact students in their sophomore year, according to 37.1% of respondents, followed closely by freshman (34.3%).
 Educators were divided on whether this pressure helps or hinders students’ performance, with 51.7% saying it helps and 48.3% believing it hinders.